jasny/php-code-quality/README.md

 Open source projects should all of these quality assurance services.
 Closed source project may use a single service to both run tests and code quality checks in order to save costs.

-### Travis
+### GitHub actions
-[Travis CI](https://travis-ci.org) will run all unit tests on each pull-request and push to the master branch.
+[GitHub actions](https://github.com/features/actions) will run all unit tests on each pull-request and push to the master branch.

-Copy the Travis CI configuration file from the php-code-quality directory.
+Copy the .github folder from the php-code-quality directory.

-    cp vendor/jasny/php-code-quality/travis.yml.dist .travis.yml
+    cp -r vendor/jasny/php-code-quality/.github .

 ### Scrutinizer
 [Scrutinizer](https://scrutinizer-ci.com/) tests code quality using PHP CodeSniffer, PHPStan and a custom analysis tool from Scrutinizer.
-It also collects tests coverage results from Travis CI.
+It also collects tests coverage results.